ESP32-COOP/ESP32-COOP-DOOR-APP/README.md

 The goal is to make a simple mobile interface to setup your coop door over Bluetooth low energy

 # :jigsaw: Functionality
-Here are the settings that the app allow you to edit on the coop door:
+Here are the settings that the app via bluetooth allow you to edit on the coop door:
 - opening condition:
     - ambient brightness above *200*
     - AND / OR